Sticktron/g0blin/README.md

 *For 64-bit devices prior to the iPhone 7 (A7 - A9)*

-Made from off the shelf parts and shared research, bless the jailbreak community!
+Made from off the shelf parts and shared research, long live the jailbreak community!

 ## ingredients